ualberta-mueller-group/MCGS/README.md

 - `--play-mcgs` UI now prompts users to choose moves by typing them according to the `game::print_move` format (i.e. by entering grid coordinates), rather than by selecting moves from a list.
 - Transposition tables (both partisan and impartial) can be saved to/loaded from files.
   - See `./MCGS -h` for details, in particular see documentation for CLI options `--tt-sumgame-load`, `--tt-sumgame-save`, `--tt-imp-sumgame-load`, and `--tt-imp-sumgame-save`.
-- MCGS will now gracefully exit when the user presses Ctrl-c (or upon receiving signals `SIGINT` or `SIGTERM`), assuming initialization (including DB load/generation) has completed.
+- MCGS will now gracefully exit when the user presses Ctrl-c (or upon receiving signals `SIGINT` or `SIGTERM`), assuming initialization has completed (including DB load/generation).
   - This can be used in conjunction with aforementioned CLI options for saving/loading of transposition tables.
 This allows the user to abort long running searches while saving some progress.
   - If MCGS is waiting for user input (i.e. the user is to choose a move for `--play-mcgs`), you may also need to press Ctrl-d.
 - New input language version `1.6` -> `1.7`.